-To appreciate this drink, you need to know a little bit about the Australian coffee culture.
+To appreciate this drink, you must know a little about Australian coffee culture.
 Most of the culture of the Aussie café is the direct product of Italian immigrants.
-As such, the Australian cappuccino looks very typical, with a lot of foam sitting on a carefully mixed bed of milk and espresso.
+The Australian cappuccino looks very typical, with a lot of foam on a carefully mixed bed of milk and espresso.

 But as the coffee culture progressed, consumers and baristas started to taste more espresso with less foam and milk.
 Instead of a small drink with a cool foam dome, they wanted it to have a flat surface – that’s why it was a flat white.

 The typical macchiato itself represents a simple espresso drink that has been “stained” with milk.
 This initial macchiato was a way to find pleasure in espresso, with no serious, full-bodied taste.
 Italians traditionally drank a macchiato as a way to ease into midday espresso.
 Generally, it will be served in a small cup of demitasse.

 This trend is common in many European countries, although most people in North America are much more accustomed to latte macchiato.
 Starbucks has made famous latte macchiato, selling it with various flavors and add-ins.

 What is a macchiato?

 Macchiato is a powerful coffee shot with only a little milk.
 Originally from Italy (and translating to stain or mark), it is fair to say that the universal comprehension of macchiato is an espresso shot with a small piece of milk.
 But depending on where you’re in the world and what cup you’re using, you may get something slightly different.